davidedc/Minimal-2D-Js-Software-Renderer/CONVERTING_LOW_LEVEL_TESTS.md

 The goal is to consolidate testing efforts and leverage a more flexible and direct way of defining drawing logic using the Canvas API.

+## Preamble: Understanding the Low-Level Test

+Before starting the conversion, it's crucial to thoroughly understand the original low-level test.

+*   **Behavior vs. Description**: Sometimes, a low-level test's descriptive name or comments might not perfectly align with what its underlying `shapeCreationFunction` *actually does* (e.g., an "Axis-Aligned Rectangle" test might internally use utilities that generate parameters suitable for a rounded rectangle, or apply unexpected default stroke widths).
+    *   **Action**: Always examine the `shapeCreationFunction` (and any helper utilities it calls from `src/scene-creation/`) to understand the true data generation logic and the actual parameters being used for drawing.
+    *   **Decision Point**: If a discrepancy is found, decide whether to:
+        1.  **Prioritize Original Behavior**: Replicate the original (potentially quirky) data generation and behavior for strict test-to-test parity.
+The JSDoc for your new high-level test should note if it inherits such quirks.
+        2.  **Prioritize Description/Intent**: Implement the high-level test according to the clearer name or descriptive intent, effectively "fixing" or clarifying an old inconsistency.
+This makes the new test cleaner but means it might not be a 1:1 data replication of the old one.
+    *   Clearly document your chosen approach in the JSDoc of your new `draw_...` function.

 ## Overview of the Conversion Process

 The conversion involves translating the shape-generation logic from the old system (which often involved populating a `Scene` object with shape definitions) into a new JavaScript file that directly uses Canvas API calls within a dedicated drawing function.